sebastientourbier/docker-elk/README.md

 # Steps

-1. Installed docker engine and docker compose with `apt-get` following instructions at https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository
+1. Installed docker engine and docker compose with `apt-get` following instructions at https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository.
+I also added $USER to the docker group.

 2. Clone repo https://github.com/deviantony/docker-elk and switch to the branch `tls`